Joey Carbstrong: Debates

-In January 2018, he began a 'Vegan Prophecy UK tour', which involve protesting against multiple slaughterhouses.
+In January 2018, he began a 'Vegan Prophecy UK tour', which involved protesting against multiple slaughterhouses.

 In 2018, Carbstrong appeared on the British TV programme This Morning to debate two farmers.
 During the heated discussion, Carbstrong described artificial insemination of cows as a form of sexual abuse and said the dairy industry "sexually violates" cows.
-On the Jeremy Vine Show, Carbstrong criticized the host Vine's ham and cheese sandwich.
+On the Jeremy Vine Show, Carbstrong criticised the host Vine's ham and cheese sandwich.

-In 2020 he appeared in Veganville on BBC 3.
+In 2020, he appeared in Veganville on BBC Three.

+2024 arrest

+In April 2024, Carbstrong and six other vegan activists were arrested after they occupied an elevated area at Cranswick Country Foods in Watton.
+Carbstrong has stated that he wanted to raise awareness about the unethical use of gas chambers to slaughter pigs.